Roles & Permissions Overview

-Numbers are their thing - tons of them, with an excruciating level of detail, and in formats nobody else wants to be bothered with.
-Debited, credited, accounts receivables?
-Yeah.
+Numbers are their thing.
 Their job is to make sure revenues, taxes and payments are reported correctly to the authorities, and kept safe and sound in your main accounting system or at your tax advisor's.
 Apart from the admins, the accountant is the only person having access to the accounting section.

 Sometimes things look a little fishy, and your accountant needs to check where this 0 VAT accommodation charge is coming from.
 That's why they also have read access to reservations and folios.